wso2/docs-is/en/docs/deploy/migrate/migrate-to-5110.md

-# Migrate to 5.11.0
+# Migrate to 5.12.0

 ## Prerequisites

-Make sure you have met the following prerequisites before proceeding with the instructions to migrate to 5.11.0.
+Make sure you have met the following prerequisites before proceeding with the instructions to migrate to 5.12.0.

 1. Make sure you satisfy the prerequisites in [Before you begin](../../../deploy/migrate/migration-guide).
-2. Carry out the pre-processing steps in [Preparing for migration](../../../deploy/migrate/prepare-for-migration).
+2. Carry out the pre-processing steps in [Prepare for migration](../../../deploy/migrate/prepare-for-migration).

 !!! note
-    In this section, `<OLD_IS_HOME> ` is the directory that the current Identity Server resides in, and `<NEW_IS_HOME>` is the directory that WSO2 Identity Server 5.11.0 resides in.
+    In this section, `<OLD_IS_HOME> ` is the directory that the current Identity Server resides in, and `<NEW_IS_HOME>` is the directory that WSO2 Identity Server 5.12.0 resides in.

 ??? info "If you are using DB2"
     Move indexes to the TS32K Tablespace.
 The index tablespace in the